VladChat/luggage-scale/blog_src/content/posts/2025/10/2-killed-in-terror-attack-outside-synagogue-in-u-k-attacker-dead-kinetic-luggage.md

 Security tip: Always keep your passport and high‑value items on your person while repacking.
 Close zippers and re‑lock compartments immediately after weighing.

-For more on navigating checkpoints with travel tools, see our guide: <a href="https://www.luggage-scale.com/guides/airport-security-luggage-scales">Airport Security and Luggage Scales: Rules, Tips, and Best Practices</a>
+For more on navigating checkpoints with travel tools, see our guide: Airport Security and Luggage Scales: Rules, Tips, and Best Practices

 ## Packing Light and Smart When Alerts Are Elevated